mgeorg/scheduler/README.md

-scheduler
+Session scheduler
 =========

 A schedule generator for planning a private teacher's sessions with many students.
+This code powers the web app at http://session-scheduler.com/